 After a couple of years it was decided to set up a South Fife Sub-Branch as we had awoken interest among more publicans and drinkers in the area.
 This proved to be a success, and, after further meetings with Tayside branch an autonomous Kingdom of Fife Branch was born as the north and south of the county were finally merged.

-We now have six breweries in the Kingdom compared to none when we began and we now hold a Champion Beer of Fife at our Festival.
-We currently have some seventy pubs selling real ale in the fife area, and the branch has grown to over three hundred members.
-Fife pubs have been well represented in the SPOTY competition and have claimed the title on three occasions, The Albert Tavern in Freuchie (twice) and The Harbour Bar in Kirkcaldy with each of them going through to the final stages of the National competition.
+We currently have some seventy pubs selling real ale in the Fife area and the branch has grown to over three hundred members.
+Fife pubs have been well represented in the SNIB Pub of the Year competition and have claimed the title on three occasions, The Albert Tavern in Freuchie (twice) and The Harbour Bar in Kirkcaldy with each of them going through to the final stages of the National competition.

 The inaugural AGM was held in Hilden Brewery on 17th October 1981 as the 1st ever brew of Hilden ale was fermenting in the adjoining brew house.
 Early years were taken up by consolidating the branch and running real ale beer tents during garden shows and similar events.